 02. Maintain positive connections

 Whether it’s a co-worker, customer, mentor, or someone who’s helped you make valuable connections, these are the contacts whose presence in your life is clearly valuable and should be the first group of people to invest in.
 Think about who you know on a personal level; through them, you can begin to connect with their acquaintances and finally gain the confidence to approach prospects who are strangers.
 Once you’ve identified your critical few, make sure to keep regular contact.
 Invest in networking with these people and have them stay up to date with your plans as well as offer to collaborate.

 03. Write a blog

 A successful career is based on being unique and standing out.
-We all bring our own special something into the world and by blogging, you get a wonderful opportunity to write about your passions and share it with a wide range of readers.
+This can also help you develop your own thought leadership within your field.
+We all bring our own special something into the world and by blogging, you get a wonderful opportunity to write about your passions and potentially even share some motivational quotes with a wide range of readers.
 Sharing your posts on different channels such as LinkedIn or Facebook, gives you exposure and will reach a wider range of followers as well as potential prospects.
 Discover your own niche market, embrace it and share it with the world.

 04. Use social media as a tool